gwilliamsmith/Kaleidoscope/README.md

 ### Creating Issues

-If you do feel the need to create an issue, please be descriptive, and tag your issue with tags you find relevant.
+If you do feel the need to create an issue, please be descriptive and tag your issue with tags you find relevant.
 It'll help me (or anyone else) to work the issue to resolution if we have more information on it.

 ## License